 • SAT 2: Subject Tests

-Subsequently, after the name change, the SAT test was regarded to be more accurate by being branded as an “assessment” because the SAT assessed how you grew intellectually during your time in high school.
+Subsequently, after the name change, the SAT was regarded to be more accurate by being branded as an “assessment” because the SAT assessed how you grew intellectually during your time in high school.

 In 1997, the College Board came into one more problem with the name for the SAT; they found that “assessment” is an alternative word for the word “test” which turned the Scholastic Assessment Test into the Scholastic Test.
-So, for the reason that of this, the College Board altered the exam’s name again to SAT, with “SAT” no longer meaning anything.
+So, for the reason this, the College Board altered the exam’s name again to SAT, with “SAT” no longer meaning anything.
 Now the “SAT” is just the SAT.

 Frequently Asked Questions about What Does SAT Stand For?